Year over year, Ethiopia’s most recent dollar amount represents a flatlining 0.9% gain from $3.1 billion in 2021.

 Below are exports from Ethiopia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Ethiopia’s goods trail its importer spending on foreign products.

-Ethiopia has highly negative net exports and therefore deep international trade deficits under the machinery including computers category as well as mineral fuels including oil.
+Ethiopia has highly negative net exports and therefore deep international trade deficits under the mineral fuels including oil plus the machinery including computers product categories.

 Ethiopian Export Companies